wow-sven/x402-exec/facilitator/README.md

   - Validates fees cover transaction costs before execution
   - 10% tolerance for price fluctuations between calculation and validation
   - Prevents facilitator from accepting unprofitable settlements
+- **Settlement Pre-validation** 🆕: Prevents gas waste on invalid transactions
+  - Pre-executes settlement via `estimateGas` to detect parameter errors
+  - Code validation for built-in Hooks (TransferHook) - no RPC calls required
+  - Gas estimation for custom Hooks with safety multiplier
+  - Immediate rejection of transactions that would revert
+  - Prevents facilitator gas loss from user parameter errors
 - **SettlementRouter Whitelist**: Only pre-configured, trusted SettlementRouter contracts are accepted
 - **Network-Specific Validation**: Each network has its own whitelist of allowed router addresses
 - **Case-Insensitive Matching**: Address validation works regardless of case